zappingseb/userRMUC2020/README.md

 ## Introduction

 Drug development is important for people's life.
 Especially in the times of COVID-19 you want to make sure drugs get developed fast and secure.
-Imagine you found a new drug that can change Antibody levels against COVID-19, or any other disease.
+Imagine a company found a new drug that can change Antibody levels against COVID-19, or any other disease.
 A statistical evaluation will decide if the drug goes to market or not.
 Therefore the following questions need to be answered:

 * Does it increase/decrease people's Antibody level or not?
 * Does the drug perform better or worse compared to a placebo?

 Two experiments were carried out to answer this question.
 One checking IgG Antibody levels, and one checking out IgA antibody levels.
 In a **real use-case** many more experiments would be carried out.
 But let's leave it simple.

-The following story will show you what can happen if your co-workers mess with your
+The following story will show how to create such an analysis.
+Afterwards the story will focus on how you can make sure, your analysis does not get messed up by co-workers or stake-holders inserting new features or changing code.

 ## Statistical evaluations

 To check the drug the clinician ask as for the following statistical evaluations:

 1. A summary table showing the Antibody levels with/without treatment including distribution quantiles.
-It is important for the outcome, that distributions do not overlap for a certain percentage of patients.
+It is important for the outcome, that distributions of Antibody levels do not overlap between treated and untreated subjects.
 2. A distribution plot of the Antibody levels with/without treatment
-3. A shiny-app where the user can switch between the antibodies and see both
+3. A shiny-app where the user can switch between the antibodies and see both analysis with just a few clicks.

 ![](inst/img/01_statistical_evaluations.png)

 ## The standard way of working

-So now if a Statistician would see these requirements, he or she would start writing a script, let's call it `summary_script.R` and an app called `app.R`.
-Maybe some libraries like `dplyr` or `ggplot2` would be used.
+So now if a Statistician would see these requirements, he or she would start writing a script.
+Let's call it `summary_script.R`.
+Additionally, there would be the app called `app.R`.

+### Experimental data

 In this case imagine the experimental data would be provided as a list that has the following structure: